Should You Advertise on Google Ads and Bing with Pay Per Click Ads?

 Most agencies which design and implement PPC campaigns for their clients advertise on Google and Bing.
 You may choose one or both of these platforms for your PPC ads and you'll also have the power to set up your own pay-per-click campaign if you don't want to outsource the task!

-Bing Ads and Google Adwords are the platforms for setting up these pay-per-click campaigns.
-Each are a bit different.
-With Google, it's possible to become a Google Adwords Partner by following some steps and getting certified.
+Bing Ads and Google Ads are the platforms for setting up these pay-per-click campaigns.
+Each is a bit different.
+With Google, it's possible to become a Google Ads Partner by following some steps and getting certified.
 This is something that you may want to consider if you're interested in the cachet of being a bona fide Google Partner!

 With Bing, you may outsource your Bing PPC campaign to a Bing Accredited Professional Agency or become accredited through the search engine yourself.